 We have both run many Phoenix events, but 24 hours around the athletics track at The SportsHUB Running Track in Walton-on-Thames was a first.
 The race started at 08:00 on Friday 04.03.22, and from this point, you had 24 hours to complete as many loops of the 400 metre track as you chose.
-The format was very flexible, you could start and stop as you wished, complete a chosen distance, keep on going as long as you could, or even change your mind if you needed to.
-There were also other events going on throughout the day on the track (a 12 hour challenge, and 3 x 6 hour challenges).
-The organisation was second to none, each runner had chip timing from Timing Monkey and there was a fantastic aid station.
+The format was very flexible, you could start and stop as you wished, complete a chosen distance, keep on going as long as you could, or even change your mind if you events going on throughout the day on the track (a 3 x 6 hour challenges).
+The organisation was second each runner had chip timing from Timing Monkey and there were screens to show how many laps you had completed, and there was a fantastic aid station.
 We ran the whole thing together, and here is our report.